Article

 12. Higher Sales

 When your sales team is able to access information more easily, it naturally follows they will be able to be more productive overall.
 As a result, sales levels may increase.
-Improved communication and collaboration with customer service and marketing teams can carry over into further sales to existing customers as well as to new customers.
+Improved communication and collaboration with customer service and marketing teams through the intranet can carry over into further sales to existing customers as well as to new customers.

 Sales representatives can share ideas and information to relevant teams and work collaboratively using an intranet as a starting point.
 This may even result in more leads and more closed sales.
 To measure how well these policies are working, consider the following: